chasesmith95/meshcache/docs/technology.md

 ![](anchoring.png)

 ### Blockchain Data
 The power of blockchains are that they are trustless and have methods builtin for verification or anchoring of data.
-This means that we can use these methods to anchor chains, and their data.
+This means that we can use these methods to anchor chains, and thus their data.

 #### Proof-of-Work
 For Proof-of-Work chains the longest chain can be found through total work, and verified through the hash of the chain.
+This is how the SPV clients ensure that blocks are correct.

 #### Proof-of-Stake
 Proof-of-State Chains can verified through the signatures, and the hash can be verified by taking the hash of the elements.
+Furthermore, signatures of validators provide an even easier metric for checking validity of blocks.

 Other methods to improve verification speed including snapshotting blocks and using accumulators.